conversion pixel

 1. Enroll in a 3-to-4-year Bachelor’s Degree in Nursing (BSN) program.

 2. Pursue a 2-year Associate’s Degree in Nursing (ADN).
 With this degree, you can enter the healthcare environment earlier and see if it’s the job for you.
-Once you get your ADN (also known as ASN), you can obtain your BSN degree through either a BSN program or a 1-year bridge RN-to-BSN program
+Once you get your ADN (or ASN), you can obtain your BSN degree through either a BSN program or a 1-year bridge RN-to-BSN program

-If you need help deciding which path to take to become an RN, our ADN vs. BSN comparison will help you make a decision.
+If you need help deciding which path to take to become an RN, read our ADN vs. BSN comparison to find the arguments for both.

-Nightingale College’s BSN program is comprehensive and follows a blended distance format, with online didactic instruction and on-ground field learning.
+Nightingale College’s BSN Program is comprehensive and follows a blended distance-learning format, combining online didactic instruction with on-site field learning.
 It takes approximately 32 months to complete.
-Also, if you’ve started your nursing career as a licensed practical nurse, you’ll be happy to hear that our program offers advanced placement for LPNs aspiring to become RNs.

 2. Pass the NCLEX-RN

 Once you complete your program of choice, you become eligible to attend the NCLEX-RN.
-The five-hour exam will test your skills and knowledge to be a registered nurse, something that both an ADN and BSN program should have prepared you for.
+The five-hour exam will test your skills and knowledge to be a registered nurse, which both an ADN and BSN program should have prepared you for.

-Passing it gives you the license to work as an RN in any admissible healthcare environment.
+Passing it grants you the license to work as an RN in any eligible healthcare setting.

 3. Gain Experience